 The programs we support include Christian leadership, poverty, justice and reconciliation, faith and discipleship, and children at risk.

 Our Values and Identity

 - We are Committed to Christ: Our faith in Jesus is foundational in our mission and service.

 - We are Stewards: We manage and share resources entrusted to us.
 They are not our own.

-- We are Listeners: We respect and rely on the expertise of partners and practitioners to guide our investment of resources for maximum impact.
+- We are Listeners: The expertise of partners and practitioners helps guide our investment of resources for maximum impact.

 - We value Mutuality: We recognize the interdependent partnership between giver and receiver.

 - We acknowledge Complexity: The issues we address such as poverty and justice are multi-dimensional and require solutions which match the depth of the problems.

 - We respect the equality of Women: We believe in the importance of gender diversity in organizational leadership and on governing boards.
 We support the empowerment of women worldwide.

 - We are Advocates: We are proponents of racial and ethnic justice and reconciliation.